jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

     To https://hub.jazz.net/git/jazzhubdemouser/mycoolwebappdemo
     	43c6bc7..bf26680 master -> master

-If you go back to the Web IDE and check the
+If you go back to the web IDE and check the
-BUILD & DEPLOY page, you should see something similar to this image:
+BUILD & DEPLOY page, you will see something similar to this image:

 ![Auto-deploy in action](/tutorials/jazzeditor/images/jh-auto-deployed.png)